withcenter/fireflow/etc/readme/flutterflow/en/translation.md

   - `Upload Any File`
   - `Success to upload media`
   - `Failed to upload media`
+  - `Uploading file` - for displaying a message while a file is being uploaded.

 - Below are the example of how you can input the translation text.